-- 4.112 The delivery of about 2,200 dwellings within the Garden Village through the AAP is supported directly by preferred approaches 16 to 20, which ensure that new homes provided are sustainable, meet the needs of a variety of people through a range of dwelling types, sizes and tenures and are supported by the necessary strategic infrastructure.
-The overarching principles laid out through preferred approaches 1, 2 and 4 relating to housing delivery ensure that the aspirations of the vision for the Garden Village which include the creation of a strong, vibrant and sustainable community, are reflected when new development is delivered.
-Preferred approach 3 sets the spatial framework by which the agreed level of housing growth and other land uses would be distributed at the Garden Village. - 4.113 The majority of preferred approaches are expected to have negligible effects in relation to SA objective 1: housing.
-However, there are preferred approaches relating to different themes which
+4.148 The delivery of about 2,200 dwellings within the Garden Village through the AAP is supported directly by Policies 22 to 26, which ensure that new homes provided are sustainable, meet the needs of a variety of people through a range of dwelling types, sizes and tenures and are supported by the necessary strategic infrastructure.
+The overarching principles laid out through Policies 27 and 281 relating to housing delivery ensure that the aspirations of the vision for the Garden Village which include the creation of a strong, vibrant and sustainable community, are reflected when new development is delivered.
+Policy 28 sets the spatial framework by which the agreed level of housing growth and other land uses would be distributed at the Garden Village.
+These aspirations are further supported through Policies 23, 24 and 25 which set out the appropriate housing mix and requirements for build to rent and custom and self-build housing, which ensures that housing delivery at Salt Cross meets a variety of needs.